fxfan/scala-with-cats-ja/src/pages/monads/index.md

 However, despite the ubiquity of the concept, the Scala standard library lacks a concrete type to encompass "things that can be `flatMapped`".
-This type class is one of the benefits brought to us by Cats.

 In this chapter we will take a deep dive into monads.
 We will start by motivating them with a few examples.
-We'll proceed to their formal definition and their implementation in Cats.
+We'll proceed to their formal definition, and see how we can create a concrete type as a type class.
+We'll then look at their implementation in Cats.
 Finally, we'll tour some interesting monads that you may not have seen, providing introductions and examples of their use.

 ## What is a Monad?